 “Yes.
 I’m a missionary even though I am dyslexic.”

-I’m dyslexic and I can’t spell to save a life.
+I’m dyslexic and I can’t spell to save my life.
 (Praise God for computers with spell check!)
 I speak Portuguese (the language of my host country) badly, and I can’t write it.
 My main ministry is church planting and Bible school.
 I love the local people and I know they love me in return.
 Often a person who “has it all” misses being one with the people.

 Our African director has the same problem I do and is being used greatly by the Lord in Kenya.
 If God is leading you to become a missionary, do not be afraid to go.
 He will guide and lead.
 If he can use a donkey, he can use me.